 Some of the resources available through Hearing First include:

 - For Celebrating LSL:

 - Hearing First Family Support Community: A community where parents, caregivers and other family members can support each other through questions, responses, resources and inspirational stories regardless of geography, busy schedules or time zones.

-- Hearing First Professional Learning Community: With thousands of members, the community offers professionals opportunities for discussion, learning and sharing across a wide range of interests and for all experience levels.
+- Hearing First Professional Learning Community: With thousands of active members, the Professional Learning Community offers professionals opportunities for discussion, continuing education and shared knowledge across a wide range of hearing health fields and for all experience levels.